Ty1776/reading-notes/102/class7notes.md

 > - When it is invoked (called) from JS code
 > - Automatically (self invoked)

-- The () operator invokes the function accessing a function without () will return the function object instead of the function result.
+- The ( ) operator invokes the function accessing a function without ( ) will return the function object instead of the function result.

 ### Function Return

-- When JS reaches a **return** statemen, the function will stop executing
+- When JS reaches a **return** statement, the function will stop executing
-- If function was invoked from a statement, JS will "return" to execute the code after the incoking statement
+- If function was invoked from a statement, JS will "return" to execute the code after the invoking statement
 - Functions oftem compute a return value, this return value is "returned" back to the "caller" (user)

 ## JS Operators